Limit formulas for the normalized fundamental matrix of the northwest-corner truncation of Markov chains: Matrix-infinite-product-form solutions of block-Hessenberg Markov chains: Introduction

-where $\presub{n}\vc{\alpha}$ is a $1 \times (n+1)$ probability vector.
-The second purpose is to derive, from the limit formula (\ref{limit-formula}) and related ones, the matrix-infinite-product-form (MIP-form) solutions of the stationary distribution vectors of upper and lower block-Hessenberg Markov chains (i.e., level-dependent M/G/1-type and GI/M/1-type Markov chains).
-The MIP-form solutions require some technical conditions because of their underlying limit formulas including (\ref{limit-formula}).
+The second purpose is to derive, from the limit formulas (\ref{limit-formula}) and/or (\ref{limit-formula-submatrix}), the matrix-infinite-product (MIP) forms of the stationary distribution vectors in upper and lower block-Hessenberg Markov chains (upper and lower BHMCs, for short)\footnote{Upper and lower BHMCs are sometimes called level-dependent M/G/1-type and GI/M/1-type Markov chains, respectively.}.
+For convenience, we denote, by the MIP-form solution, the MIP form of the stationary distribution vector.

+The first limit formula (\ref{limit-formula}) yields MIP-form solutions with {\it single limits} for both upper and lower BHMCs.
+For convenience, we refer to such MIP-form solutions as {\it single-limit MIP-form solutions}.
+The single-limit MIP-form solution of the upper BHMC requires some technical conditions (though that of the lower BHMC does not).
+Moreover, the second limit formula (\ref{limit-formula-submatrix}) yields another MIP-form solution of the upper BHMC, which has a double-limit expression but does not require any technical conditions.
+Such MIP-form solutions with double limits may be referred to as the {\it double-limit MIP solutions} to distinguish them from the single-limit MIP-form solutions.

+It should be noted that he first limit formula (\ref{limit-formula}) is related to the {\it truncation approximation} of Markov chains.
+According to Gibson and Seneta~\cite{Gibs87-JAP}, the probability vector $\presub{[n]}\ol{\vc{\pi}}$ in (\ref{limit-formula}) can be considered the {\it linearly augmented truncation approximation} to the stationary distribution vector $\vc{\pi}$ of the original Markov chain $\{Z(t);t \ge 0\}$.
+Note that if